offendo/blv/README.md

+### From Python

-As a library you can use the `LeanRepl` object directly, which is fairly straightforward
+You can use the `LeanRepl` object directly, which is fairly straightforward.
+This is basically just a thin wrapper around the Lean REPL, but it communicates via TCP which I think is slightly nicer than stdio, which caused a bunch of problems before.

+**Note:** there's no parallelization in this usage.
+If you have a small number of theorems to verify all using the same imports, this might suffice.
+For more than ~20 theorems, parallelization is pretty critical for speed, and there's really no downside to interacting via the worker queue.

 ```python
 from blv import LeanRepl